rossdargan/monzo-hass-sensor/README.md

 # monzo-hass-sensor
 A monzo sensor for home assistant.
 Currently this can be used to show your current balance as a sensor.

-To install this componenet into HASS copy the monzo.py file into a folder called custom_components in your config directory, then add the following config:
+To install this componenet into HASS copy the monzo.py file into a folder called /custom_components/sensor/ in your config directory, then add the following config:

 ```
 sensor: